this post may contain affiliate links

-I can’t get enough of the Red White Blue projects, and this is no exception – I am excited that this Bandana Flag T-Shirt is my debut project as part of the new Michael’s Makers Team.
+I can’t get enough of the Red White Blue projects, and this is no exception – didn’t this Bandana Flag T-Shirt turn out SO AWESOME?!

 And I’ve got a tutorial for you, to show you step-by-step how to work your way through this project – it’s so doable and fun, and I love the interest that using bandanas adds to the flag.